unm-historiography/metahistory/essays/thematic/bible.md

 This is what is referred by many as the **Conflict theory**.
 “On this view, Christianity is cast in the role of the oppressive and stultifying stepmother who held back the young, reasonable, and progressive maiden of science.
 Then science finally broke free from the oppressive Church and steadily added to our accumulated knowledge and quality of life.”
 (Stump, pg 3)

-### Independence, calm before the storm

-Galileo’s discovery and claims against the literal interpretation of the Bible forced a major shift in the way that Science and the Bible interacted.
-This interaction is classified as **Independence**, and is where they both go their separate ways while not intersecting.
-“At other times in the history of Science and Christianity, the two sides were content to go about their own business without interfering with each other.”
-(Stump, pg 8)

 {% include figure.html
   class="img-right"